BHoM/documentation/docs/Basics/Coding fundamentals/The-BHoM-code-organisation.md

 * **Adapters**: Connections between the BHoM and engineering tools such as Revit, GSA, Tas, IES,...
 This is where BHoM objects are translated to and from the proprietary representation used in each of those tools.

-* **UI**: Expose the BHoM functionality through user interfaces such as Grasshopper, Dynamo and Excel.
+* **UI**: Expose the BHoM functionality through user interfaces such as Grasshopper and Excel.

 ## Dependency chain